 Our priority is to donate unsold edible food to food rescue organisations.
-At the end of FY19, 95% of Coles supermarkets and 100% of our distribution centres were connected to either SecondBite or Foodbank, diverting unsold edible food from landfill and supporting local communities.
+At the end of FY19, 95% of Coles supermarkets and 100% of our distribution centres were connected to either SecondBite or Foodbank, diverting unsold edible food from Organic bins were installed in more supermarkets during the landfill and supporting local communities.